-Summary: Louisiana’s economic nexus bill, effective July 1st, 2020 requires out-of-state businesses without a physical presence to register to collect and remit sales tax if they have over $100,000 in sales of tangible personal property, products transferred electronically, or services or 200 separate transactions.
+Summary: Louisiana’s economic nexus bill, effective July 1st, 2020 requires out-of-state businesses without a physical presence to register to collect and remit sales tax if they have over $100,000 in sales of tangible personal property, products transferred electronically.

 Louisiana’s Economic Nexus Threshold

 Louisiana’s economic nexus thresholds are established based on the following criteria:

 - The person’s gross revenue from retail sales (meaning wholesale and resale are excluded) delivered into Louisiana has exceeded one hundred thousand dollars from sales of tangible personal property, products transferred electronically, or services; or

 - The person sold for delivery into Louisiana tangible personal property, products transferred electronically, or services in two hundred or more separate transactions.
 Note: The 200-transaction count threshold is removed effective August 1st, 2023.
 Click here for more information.

 If your business has economic nexus in Louisiana, you should register for a sales tax permit.
 You can learn more about how to get a sales tax permit on our website by clicking here.
 Or, if you’d like to hire a team to handle all of your sales tax work for you, you can learn more about our services by clicking here.